 Updated .
 What changed?

 Options are essentially a bet on how you think a stock will move within a set time.
-Purchasing a contract of 100 shares gives you the right, but not the obligation, to buy or sell a stock at a certain price, called the strike price, within a certain time frame.
+If you purchase a contract of 100 shares, that gives you the right, but not the obligation, to buy or sell a stock at a certain price, called the strike price, within a certain time frame.
 Here are two options: